atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

   specific; do not rely on either path.

-Because `\n` is the framing terminator, a client must never write a plaintext value containing an unescaped `\n` — the server will treat the `\n` as end-of-command.
+Because `\n` is the framing terminator, a client must never write a plaintext value containing an unescaped `\n`, the server will treat the `\n` as end-of-command.

 ### D.10 atDirectory historically emits `\r\n@`